FedeChediex/TP-Personajes-Ort/README.md

 # TP-Personajes-Ort

 ## Movies and charactes Api
+### An API to explore the world of Disney, which will allow knowing and modifying the
+characters that compose it and understand which films participate.
+#### Federico Chediex - Mauricio Koifman
  This project was made with **Node**, **Nodemon**, **Express**, **MSSQL**, **passport**, **jwt**, **dotenv**

 - Passport and jwt: Authentication